christopherromo/chit-chatty/README.md

    - Cleaned up `index.html`.
 Language selection is now it's own section
    - Moved the flag dropdown from `index.html` into it's own html file to clean up code.
 Updated dropdown menu to be scrollable
    - Ten new flags users can select from
-   - get_word_of_the_day function using openai rather than using random words API
+   - get_word_of_the_day function using OpenAI API rather than using random words API

 **UPDATED**
-   - Added Server Side Includes (SSI) to clear up javascript from `index.html`
+   - Added Server Side Includes (SSI) to clear up JavaScript from `index.html`
    - When clicking any of the drop-downs, the flag would disappear.
 Flag is now fixed once selected
-   - word_of_the_day view to work with openai logic
+   - word_of_the_day view to work with OpenAI API logic

 ## Sprint 4 (12/10/2024)